 19 In 2012, Talanx AG, the holding company for the HDI Group, completed an initial public offering and listed on the Frankfurt Stock Exchange.
-As a result, Talanx AG was no longer 100%-owned by HDI VVaG (a mutual insurance company) and so subsidiaries of the HDI/Talanx group became definition 3 insurers rather than definition 2 insurers.
+As a result, Talanx AG was no longer 100%-owned by HDI VVaG (a mutual insurance company) and so subsidiaries of the HDI/Talanx group became mutual/cooperative-type insurers rather than subsidiaries of mutual/cooperative insurers.